 Cherry Blossoms in Old Photographs

-After the Edo Period, came the Meiji Period of modernization and photography was the big novelty in the early 20th century.
-Photos were sometimes hand-colored at the time, while some are digitally colorized today to better illustrate the time the photo was taken.
+After the Edo period, came the Meiji period of modernization.
+Photography was a big novelty in the early 20th century and some of the early photos try to capture cherry blossom season in Japan.
+Some of the photos were hand-colored at the time, while some are digitally colorized today to better illustrate the time the photo was taken.

 Cherry blossoms in Ueno, postcard from 1900-1906